 A large surface slick resulted from the spill, moving over the surface of the water over the course of 5 days.
-In all, the spill is estimated to have swept through 3,300 square kilometers (km^2) (1,274 square miles (mi^2)) over the five days that it persisted on the surface.
+In all, the spill is estimated to have swept through 3,300 square kilometers (km2) (1,274 square miles (mi2)) over the five days that it persisted on the surface.

-This Draft Damage Assessment and Restoration Plan/Environmental Assessment (DARP/EA) was prepared by the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA), the United States Department of the Interior (USDOI), represented by the United States Fish and Wildlife Service (USFWS or Service), the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Wildlife and Fisheries (LDWF); and the Coastal Protection and Restoration Authority of Louisiana (CPRA), collectively acting as Trustees for the restoration of natural resources, their services, and public use services that were exposed to and/or injured by the unauthorized discharge of oil as a result of the Incident.
-This Draft DARP/EA is issued to inform the public about the Trustees' authorities and responsibilities under the Oil Pollution Act of 1990 (OPA) (33 United States Code [U.S.C.]
+This Final Damage Assessment and Restoration Plan/Environmental Assessment (DARP/EA) was prepared by the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA), the United States Department of the Interior (USDOI), represented by the United States Fish and Wildlife Service (USFWS or Service), the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Wildlife and Fisheries (LDWF); and the Coastal Protection and Restoration Authority of Louisiana (CPRA), collectively acting as Trustees for the restoration of natural resources, their services, and public use services that were exposed to and/or injured by the unauthorized discharge of oil as a result of the Incident.
+This Final DARP/EA is issued to inform the public about the Trustees' authorities and responsibilities under the Oil Pollution Act of 1990 (OPA) (33 United States Code [U.S.C.]
 2701 et seq.), the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) (Louisiana Revised Statute [L.R.S.]
 30:2451 et seq.), and the National Environmental Policy Act (NEPA) (83 Stat.
 852; 42 U.S.C.
-4321 et seq.); and to allow the Trustees to solicit and consider public comment on proposed alternatives to restore resources injured by the Incident.

-Additionally, in this Draft DARP/EA, the Trustees evaluate potential restoration alternatives, which exhibit sufficient nexus to the natural resources injured by the Incident, and would provide resource services to compensate the public for natural resource losses resulting from the discharged oil.
+4321 et seq.); to evaluate potential restoration alternatives, which exhibit sufficient nexus to the natural resources injured by the Incident and would provide resource services to compensate the public for natural resource losses resulting from the discharged oil, and to select a preferred alternative.
+The Trustees' preferred restoration alternative includes multiple projects that provide restoration of natural resources commensurate with injuries to water column organisms, marine mammals, and birds.

-This Draft DARP/EA provides information on:
+This Final DARP/EA provides information on:

-- the Incident, spill response, a description of natural resource injuries, restoration to prespill baseline conditions, and legal authorities (Chapter 1); - a description of past and proposed involvement of the responsible parties in the assessment (Chapter 1); - the natural resources found in the area affected by the Incident (Chapter 2); - the nature and extent of the natural resources exposed and/or injured and the lost public uses resulting from the Incident (Chapter 3); - a summary of the injury assessment procedures used (Chapter 3); - the goals and objectives of restoration (Chapter 4);
+- the Incident, spill response, a description of natural resource injuries, restoration to prespill baseline conditions, and legal authorities (Chapter 1); - a description of involvement of the responsible party in the assessment (Chapter 1); - the natural resources found in the area affected by the Incident (Chapter 2); - the nature and extent of the natural resources exposed and/or injured and the lost public uses resulting from the Incident (Chapter 3); - a summary of the injury assessment procedures used (Chapter 3); - the goals and objectives of restoration (Chapter 4); - the range of potential restoration alternatives identified by the Trustees under OPA, NEPA and OSPRA to restore the natural resources and resource services affected by the Incident and the identification of the Trustees' preferred restoration alternative (Chapter 4);

-- the range of potential restoration alternatives identified by the Trustees under OPA, NEPA and OSPRA to restore the natural resources and resource services affected by the Incident (Chapter 4); - a description of monitoring for documenting restoration effectiveness, including performance criteria that will be used to determine the success of restoration or need for interim corrective action (Chapter 4); and, - the analysis of potential environmental consequences of the potential restoration alternatives considered by the Trustees which helped determine the preferred restoration alternative (Chapter 5).
+- a description of monitoring for documenting restoration effectiveness, including performance criteria that will be used to determine the success of restoration or need for interim corrective action (Chapter 4); and, - the analysis of potential environmental consequences of the potential restoration alternatives considered by the Trustees which helped determine the preferred restoration alternative (Chapter 5).